opendocsg/slw-judgments-backfill/2011_SGHC_33/report.md

 **The need for specific deterrence**

 35     The principle of specific deterrence merits consideration in the present case.
 The respondent is no stranger to the courts, having been convicted on several occasions for different offences.
-Although the respondent does not have loansharking or related antecedents, his chequered past is a relevant factor for sentencing as it clearly demonstrates his cavalier disregard for the law: see _Tan Kay Beng v Public Prosecutor_ [2006] 4 SLR(R) 10 at [14]–[16].
+Although the respondent does not have loansharking or related antecedents, his chequered past is a relevant factor for sentencing as it clearly demonstrates his cavalier disregard for the law: see _Tan Kay Beng v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 10</span> at [14]–[16].

 36     Given his long list of antecedents, it would not be an exaggeration to say that the respondent has re-offended almost immediately each time after he underwent punishment for a prior offence.
 He was given the opportunity of rehabilitation in 2003 when he was ordered to undergo probation for theft and road traffic offences but re-offended in 2004 for similar offences.
 Even then, he was given another opportunity and was sentenced to reformative training.
 However, he still did not realise the error of his ways and went on to commit the offence of affray for which he was fined in 2007.
 The respondent was finally sentenced to 6 months’ imprisonment in 2009 for theft (again), together with even more serious offences (against persons).
 Soon after his release from prison for those offences, in January 2010, he was convicted and sentenced to 5 months’ imprisonment for road traffic offences.